EC7495/Jarvis/README.md

 Jarvis is a friendly bot that likes users' ig posts and leaves friendly comments on them.<br/>
 He was created in Python3 using the Selenium Webdriver API.

-Jarvis has three ways of interacting with your account:
+Jarvis has various ways of interacting with your account:

+- Following users from the explore page.
+- Liking and leaving a random comment on posts from the explore page.
 - Liking and leaving a random comment on posts with a randomly selected hashtag.
-- Liking and leaving a random comment on posts from the explore page.
+- Liking posts from all users that you follow.
-- Liking posts from users that you follow.<br/>
+- Liking posts from a particular user.
   <br/>
   (selection of hashtags and comments are provided by the user.)